Early world maps: Gerard van Schagen's Map of the World (1689)

 Gerard van Schagen (c.
 1642–1724?) was a cartographer from Amsterdam, known for his exquisite reproductions of maps, particularly of those by Nicolaes Visscher I and Frederick de Wit.
 The map is of 1689.
 The original size is 48.3 x 56.0 cm and was produced using copper engraving.
 There is only one known example, which is in the Amsterdam University.

+Tovmas Vanandetsi world map (1695)

+Hamatarats Ashkharhatsuyts (Geographic Map of the World), was produced in 1695 in Amsterdam by the Armenian printing firm founded by Tovmas Vanandetsi.
+At the time, one of the most reliable maps of the two hemispheres was the first large-scale map drawn in Armenian.
+The world map was created in a Western cartographic style.
+To engrave the map's copper plates, the Schoonebeek brothers, who were considered the best masters, were employed.
+The map is divided into eight sections, totaling 150 × 120 cm in size.
+The different portions of the map were adhered to a thin canvas to guard against damage during folding.
+The map has conventional, astrological, and mythical symbols representing the four seasons in each of its four corners.

 Samuel Dunn's map of the world (1794)

 Samuel Dunn (died 1794) was a British mathematician and amateur astronomer.
 His map covers the entire world in a double hemisphere projection.
 This map follows shortly after the explorations of Captain Cook in the Arctic and Pacific Northwest, so the general outline of North America is known.
 However, when this map was made, few inland expeditions had extended westward beyond the Mississippi River.
-Antarctica is noticeably absent, which is of particular note, as earlier maps had depicted an imagined Antarctica, as early as 1570 in the West by Abraham Ortelius, and 1602 in the Far East.
-These images were speculative, as Antarctica had not then been proven to exist.
+A southern continent is noticeably absent; earlier maps had depicted the hypothetical continent Terra Australis.
+These southern continents were speculative, as Antarctica had not yet been discovered.